-BEACH VACATIONS: The Best Family Beaches in North Carolina
+BEACH VACATIONS: 10 Best Family Beaches in North Carolina

 And with more than 100 miles of coastline to explore, your family can spend the day taking sailing lessons or climbing to the top of the East Coast’s highest sand dune at Jockey Ridge.
 Rent a stand-up paddle board, learn to surf at Cape Hatteras National Seashore, windsurf in Pamlico Sound, or go fishing off Jennette’s Pier.
 The outdoor activities in the Outer Banks are endless.